dsa-ou/m269-installer/docs/README.md

 On **Windows**, the installation creates a desktop shortcut named `M269-start`.
 When you double click this shortcut, a PowerShell window opens where Jupyter writes its log messages.
-Then your browser opens the Jupyter dashboard, listing the contents of your M269 folder.
+Then your browser opens JupyterLab, listing the contents of your M269 folder.
-If there’s a message about migrating to Notebook 7, click "don’t show anymore".
-You can now continue reading Section 1.3 of the book to learn how to use Jupyter.
+You can now open the M269 book: double-click subfolder `notebooks`, then file `M269.ipynb`.

+On **Windows 11**, when launching JupyterLab for the first time, you may be asked to 'select an app to open this HTML file'.
+If that happens, choose your favourite browser and click 'always'.

 On **Linux** and **macOS**, you must [use the software from the terminal](use.md).
 This option is also available to Windows users who prefer the command line.